An A-Z Travel Guide to Rotorua .....

 You can also ride The Big Splash - we were sceptical but it really does create a big splash - see All the colours of the rainbow at Rainbow Springs.
 If you don't do the Kiwi Encounter but are still keen to see a kiwi, your ticket allows you to return at night to see kiwi in the outdoor enclosure.

 Lakes - there are 18 lakes in the Rotorua area.
 One of the most visited lakes is Lake Tikitapu (known as the Blue Lake) on Tarawera Road.
-The lake is popular with boaties and fishermen and Blue Lake Top 10 Holiday Park is opposite.
+The lake is popular with boaties and water skiers and Blue Lake Top 10 Holiday Park is opposite as is the Airstream Cafe.
 On the lake shore is a playground, BBQ's and toilets.
-You can walk the Blue Lake Track (5.5 km, 1.5 hours return).
+You can walk the Blue Lake Track (5.5 km, 1.5 hours return), it's not a difficult walk, but one section is along the roadside.

 Continue driving down Tarawera Road and you will see Lake Rotokakahi (Green Lake), this lake is owned by local iwi and is closed to visitors.